djerik/wavinsentio-ha/README.md

 It will automatically add all the thermostats to your Home Assistant installation and show each one as thermostats in the standard lovelace thermostat UI.

 ## Changelog
+- 2025-08-02 Fix startup problem due to empty vacationModeUntil when never used before
 - 2025-08-02 Fix preset, vacation mode, standby mode, cooling mode and outdoor temperature
 - 2025-07-03 Major changes for support of v18 - only works with v18 firmware as of now
 - 2024-07-09 Removed use of deprecated TEMP_CELSIUS thanks to @https://github.com/201505409